Common Pairs

 Graphing and Geometry are excellent tools for believing, but when you need an argument that accounts for EVERYTHING, then you need Algebra.
 Algebra helps us make sure we have accounted for EVERYTHING.

-Reasoning that accounts for everything, are called proofs.
+Reasoning that accounts for everything, is called proof.

 As a consequence, if you know you have two linear functions and you know they share two points, then they must share all of their points and they must be the same function.